A

 textured endpapers were all chosen so as not to distract from the talisman

-amorous affairs and games of chance.
+promotion of amorous affairs and games of chance.
 That said, none are overtly negative.

 There is no cursing of your neighbours to be found.
 The ones for good fortune